opencaching/opencaching-pl/docs/OCPL_folders_structure.md

 ### `/public/js/`
 	- **contains** JS "common" scripts used by many views - but not external libs (see above)
-	- TODO: do we need to store anything here ?!

 ### `/public/css/`
 	- **contains** CSS "common" files used by many views